scraggo/scraggo.github.io/content/blog/tech/contributing-to-open-source-is-type-checking.md

 The [author of this library](https://www.npmjs.com/~sindresorhus) has created over 1,000 packages that are used by many developers daily.
 This one in particular has 2,461,210 weekly downloads.

-## The feature I requested
+## Filing the feature request

-One check in particular I find especially useful is `is.nullOrUndefined(value)`.
+One check in particular I find especially useful in the `is` library is `is.nullOrUndefined(value)`.
 The JS builtin `!value` will consider the number `0` false and I always find myself making relatively verbose handlers for this case.

 I wanted a way to make a union (this type "or" that type) for any number of arbitrary types.
 I scoured the documentation for this functionality and didn't find it.
 I was able to write a wrapper function that created this functionality and could've stopped there, but I didn't.
 I decided to request that this new feature be built into the library.